 Unless the crew gets ready for a squall on time, it can capsize the yacht.
 If the wind starts calming down and dies down when a thunder cloud approaches, you should act fast.
 Soon it will be blowing again, yet in the opposite direction.
 As a rule, the squall reaches the boat when the cloud is directly above it.
 By that time the sails should be taken down.

 Apart from that, cumulo-nimbus clouds are connected with tornadoes.
 Those often emerge in a series of several whirlwinds in the front part of the thunder cloud and penetrate to the very earth surface from high above.
 A tornado’s diameter is about a dozen meters.
-On the outside, it resembles:
+On the outside, it resembles a dark pillar between the clouds and the water or an elephant trunk hanging out of the cloud.

 A whirlwind moves together with the cloud at the speed of about 30–40 km/hour.
 It exists for mere minutes but is capable of advancing over the sea for several kilometers over this time.
 Sea tornadoes are less destructive than land ones, but they should be avoided nonetheless.